-When done, select Save changes and then OK to confirm.
+When done, click the Save changes button, then the OK button to confirm.

 Navigate to a table.

-Ensure that the red Admin wrench icon is enabled (on the top right).
+Ensure that the red Admin wrench icon is enabled in the top-right corner.

-Select the Gear drop-down icon and, in the sub-menu, select Edit fields…
+Click the Actions gear icon and, in the sub-menu, select Edit fields…

 In the table panel, modify rights drop-down menus as needed.